 Spring cleaning became more than just a yearly tradition for us.
 We would pare down regularly, never allowing things to overflow.
 In a small space, it’s really easy for things to start feeling crowded, so aside from not shopping too much, we also stopped holding on to things that no longer served a purpose.

-This became especially true with our daughter's stuff — as she got older and outgrew a lot of her stuff, a lot of people urged us to hold on to things, just in case we had another baby.
+This became especially true with our daughters stuff — as she got older (she’s now 20 months) and outgrew a lot of her stuff, a lot of people urged us to hold on to things, just in case we had another baby.
 Never mind the fact that we didn’t have the luxury of just storing things, there was also no guarantee that (a) we’d have another baby or (b) we’d use these items for said baby.
 Now we’re just sitting on boxes of clothes, gear, and other, taking up valuable space.